-Recommended Technology Investments
+1405 Recommended Technology Investments

 The following investments in drilling technologies are needed to accomplish science goals planned for the next decade.
-Investments prioritized by time (but not prioritized within each Priority level) from consensus of the IDP Science Advisory Board, include:
+Investments are prioritized by time (but not prioritized within each Priority level) from consensus of the IDP Science Advisory Board, include:

-Priority 1 (needed in fiscal year 2025):
+Priority 1 (needed in 2025-2026):

-- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills (HWD), the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drills. - Redesign the Blue Ice Drill electronics and fabricate spare components. - Adapt a commercial drill rig for retrieving rock core from beneath 200 m of ice (BASE Drill). - Finish construction of the 700 Drill. - Return Joel Harper's drill from Greenland and transfer it to the IDP inventory for access (non-clean) hot water drilling. - Conduct engineering feasibility study to evaluate and recommend longer-term drilling approaches to retrieve ice with good core quality down to 400 m depth in blue ice areas.
+- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the 700 Drill, - the Foro 400 Drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Eclipse Drills, the - 1413 Stampfli Drill, Logging Winches, the Small Hot Water Drills (HWD), the Blue Ice Drill, the Prairie Dog, the - 1414 Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drills. - Complete the Science Requirements and Conceptual Design of next generation Blue Ice Drill - Make minor improvements (stainless steel core barrel, extra cutters) to the existing Blue Ice Drill - Describe/adapt the design and develop a cost estimate for the future build of a clean modular hot water - drill (e.g. replicate the BAS/NZ modular drill for holes appx 200 1,000 m depth) that minimizes logistical - 1419 footprint including fuel supply. - Field test shallow wet ice core drilling capability at Allan Hills in the 2025-26 field season

-Priority 2 (needed in the next 3 years):
+1421 Priority 2 (needed in the next 3 years):